 This is a story initially written, as I recall, during the summer of 1959, as I was preparing to leave Alabama for a boarding school in Vermont, although the version I’m posting here, most likely revised, was printed in the school’s literary magazine in June 1961, around the time of my high school graduation.
 I’ve done some light editing.
 The illustrations, which I realize are not always precisely congruent with the story, are gleaned from the Internet.
-This story is the last in a series of three to be posted this week on this site, all fantasies and all written when I was in high school . — J.R.
+This story is the last in a series of three to be posted on this site, all fantasies and all written when I was in high school . — J.R.

 By Jonathan Rosenbaum